carbon-language/carbon-lang/docs/project/goals.md

 **Cost-benefit will drive many choices.** We expect to measure both cost, including complexity, and benefit using the impact on the project and language as a whole.
-Benefit accumulates over time, which means providing incremental solutions earlier will typically increase total benefit.
+Benefit accumulates over time, which means providing incremental solutions earlier will typically increase the total benefit.
 It is also reasonable for the rationale of a decision to factor in both effort already invested, and effort ready to commit to the feature.
 This should not overwhelm any fundamental cost-benefit analysis.
 However, given two equally impactful features, we should